-The aquarium and marine world are fantastic venues for developing skills in science, technology, engineering and math.
-In this new program, students create a working hovercraft, examine the circulatory and digestive systems of fish, extract DNA, and build a roller-coaster model to understand the flow of water.
-From examining the adaptations of sharks to learning how the basic structure of a squid's eye is similar to our own, each session provides students with evidence of the relevance of science to our everyday lives.
+The Aquarium and marine world are fantastic venues for developing skills in science, technology, engineering and math.
+In this new program, students design a boat, create neutrally buoyant ROV models, explore the science of diving, and engineer adaptations for deep-sea animals.
+From examining the structures of plankton to learning how roller coasters work, each session provides students with evidence of the relevance of science to our everyday lives.
 Six to eight sessions.
 One hour each.

 Junior Marine Biologist (Grades 6-8)